iamkanishka/Typescript-Concepts/Readme.md

 31. Implememting Getters and Setters in the Typescript Classes.
 32. Static Methods and Static Properties in the Typescript Classes.
 33. Abstract Classes and abstract methods in teh Typescript.
+34. Private Constructors and SingleTom Design Pattern implementation in the Typescript.